alimentadorweb/YARArulesFoundbythetool/README.md

 No Liability: The creator of this repository will not be liable for any damages, whether direct, indirect, incidental, or consequential, that arise from the use or inability to use the YARA rules provided in this repository.

 By accessing or using this repository, you agree to these terms and acknowledge that you do so at your own risk.
+F. Alimentadorweb

-## you can visit github.com/YARA-Rules/rules for more Yara Rules ##
+## you can visit https://github.com/YARA-Rules/rules for more Yara Rules ##